 All disputes are adjudicated by qualified Arbitrators who make up The FCC Arbitration and Appeal Panel .
 The panel is reviewed periodically by the Council and training is provided for prospective Arbitrators who are drawn from the Voting and Associate Membership.
 Members with the relevant experience can apply to join the FCC Arbitration and Appeal Panel.
 The application procedure can be viewed here.

 Any party to a dispute is strongly advised to read the relevant Arbitration & Appeal Rules in force on the date of the contract.

 Download a brief Guide to FCC Arbitration.

 Download a general Guidance to Parties on writing and submitting a Case Statement

 Download a flowchart Guide to FCC Arbitration Time Limits

 Download a flowchart Guide to FCC Appeal Time Limits

 Arbitration and Appeal Fees effective from 01 April 2016.

-Arbitration & Appeal Rules – the latest version is available online to registered and logged in members.
+Arbitration & Appeal Rules – the latest version is available and a free to download under the 'Rules' tab.

 All FCC contracts are protected by copyright and we are grateful to you for your help in protecting FCC’s intellectual property.
 Under no circumstances may any of the FCC Contract Rules be copied, transferred, resold or placed on a network without the prior consent of the Federation of Cocoa Commerce Ltd.